Tracing Panama’s geological footprints

 Yet little is known about the history of this tiny strip of land between North and South America, known as the Panama Isthmus, which has shaped the Earth as we know it today.

-In a talk at this year’s British Science Festival, Dr David Buchs, from the School of Earth and Ocean Sciences, will reveal how his team are carrying out detailed explorations of the geology of remote areas of Panama and Colombia to determine how, when and why the Panama Isthmus became fully emerged several millions year ago. .
+In a talk at this year’s British Science Festival, Dr David Buchs, from the School of Earth and Environmental Sciences, will reveal how his team are carrying out detailed explorations of the geology of remote areas of Panama and Colombia to determine how, when and why the Panama Isthmus became fully emerged several millions year ago. .

 In particular, Dr Buchs will explain how the team are piecing together the history of the Panama Isthmus by studying how plate tectonics and volcanism have affected the region, which has remained relatively unexplored due to the dense vegetation cover.